TheIcyStar/Gartic-Phonebook/README.md

 ## Install from the Chrome Web Store
 (Coming soon!)

-## How to build as an unpacked extension:
+## Install from GitHub as an unpacked extension:
 0) Install the latest version of [NodeJS](https://nodejs.org/)
 1) Clone/download the repository from GitHub
 2) Open your terminal to the repository's directory